colinmcdonagh/mFlag/README.md

 ## Encoded Semicolons

-Escaped semicolons will be ignored and the leading backslash removed!
+Escaped semicolons will be ignored and the leading backslash removed when used in a map type! (but not with slices)

 For example:
 -m aPunctuationMark:\\\\: --> {"aPunctuationMark":":"}